learn-co-students/mod-3-code-challenge-round-2-010719-mod-3-code-challenge-round-2-010719-1552055913/README.md

 -- As a user, when I click a beer name, the application should reveal more information about that particular beer.

--- As a user, when looking at the details of a beer, I can edit the current description of a beer.
-Clicking the 'Save' button will save any changes added to the description in the database
+-- As a user, when looking at the details of a beer, I can edit the current name and description of a beer.
+Clicking the 'Edit Name' button or 'Edit Description' button will save any changes added to the respective name or description in the database

+*Note: This version of the gif does not include the Edit Name functionality/button*

 ![beer gif](code-challenge-mod-iii-round-ii.gif)